Singapore Airlines finds premium economy a tougher sell on new non-stop U.S. flights

 That is in line with economy class fares from premium rivals like Hong Kong’s Cathay Pacific Airways Ltd (0293.HK) and Dubai-based Emirates that require a stop and a longer travel time, according to a Reuters search on Expedia.

-Mak declined to comment on whether Singapore Airlines could consider changing the configuration of the plane to include more business class seats.

-When it previously flew to New York and Los Angeles non-stop on four-engined A340-500 jets that used more fuel, it had initially offered both “executive economy” and business class but later switched to an all-business class configuration.
+When it previously flew to New York and Los Angeles non-stop on four-engined A340-500 jets that used more fuel, it had initially offered both “executive economy” and business class but later switched to all business class.
 Those flights were abandoned in 2013 when high fuel prices made them uneconomic.

+A Singapore Airlines spokesman said on Thursday that the airline constantly reviewed its cabin configurations.

+“However at this point we are confident we have the right balance with business class and premium economy class seating on our A350-900ULRs, and there are no plans to change it,” he said.